Ahuachapán & San Cristóbal Border Crossing

 Crossing Procedures and Wait Times

-Open 24 hours, the San Cristóbal-Ahuachapán crossing suits flexible travel schedules, though daytime crossings (6:00 AM-6:00 PM) are best to avoid long queues.
-At Guatemala’s immigration, obtain an exit stamp; no official fee applies, but some report Q20 ($2.60 USD) “charges”—always request a receipt.
+Open from 6:00 AM to 10:00 PM (with some flexibility reported), the San Cristóbal-Ahuachapán crossing suits daytime travel to avoid long queues.
+At Guatemala’s immigration, obtain an exit stamp; no official fee applies, but some report unofficial “charges”.
 Walk 100 meters through no-man’s-land to El Salvador’s immigration office, where a passport with six months’ validity and proof of onward travel are required.
-Most nationalities enter El Salvador visa-free for 90 days under the CA-4 agreement; a $12 USD tourist card may apply for some countries.
+Most nationalities enter El Salvador visa-free for 90 days under the CA-4 agreement; a $12 USD tourist card may apply in cash.
 Wait times average 30-60 minutes in the morning, stretching to 1-2 hours during peak afternoons or holidays.
 Vehicles need a $20.78 USD Guatemala import permit and $2.34 USD fumigation fee; El Salvador charges $10-12 USD for a temporary import permit, requiring copies of passport, license, and registration.
-The process takes 45-90 minutes, with 2023 reports noting efficient staff despite occasional tout pressure.
+The process takes 45-90 minutes, with efficient staff despite occasional tout pressure.

 Route Details and Transportation